🏛Ramayana·all ages

 What stood in the clearing

-It stood about eight cubits tall, taller than any man — perhaps twelve feet — and its body was barrel-shaped, hairy, the color of old iron.
-Where the head should have been, there was nothing — the neck simply ended at the shoulders.
-The face was set in the chest, between the nipples, with one enormous yellow eye in the middle of the forehead — a single Cyclops eye — and a mouth as wide as a doorway, lined with teeth the size of plowshares.
+The neck simply ended at the shoulders.
+The face was set in the chest, between the nipples, with one enormous yellow eye in the middle of the forehead, a single Cyclops eye, and a mouth as wide as a doorway lined with teeth the size of plowshares.
 The arms were the strangest part.
-Each arm was a yojana long — eight Vedic miles — coiling on the forest floor like enormous snakes, ending in palms the size of ox-carts.
+Each arm was a yojana long, eight Vedic miles, coiling on the forest floor like enormous snakes, ending in palms the size of ox-carts.

-It was sleeping when they entered the clearing.
+It was sleeping when Rama and Lakshmana entered the clearing.
 Or rather, the eye was closed.

-Rama saw it first.
-He raised his hand to halt Lakshmana.
-Both brothers stopped on the threshold of the clearing and looked at the thing.
+Rama raised his hand to halt Lakshmana.
+Both brothers stopped on the threshold and looked at the thing.

-Lakshmana said quietly: "Brother, we should go around.
+"Brother," Lakshmana said quietly, "we should go around.
 We do not need this fight."

 Rama nodded.
 They began to back away.

-But Kabandha — the creature was named Kabandha, the headless one — was awake.
+But Kabandha was awake.
 The eye opened.
 The arms moved.
-With one impossible reach of the right arm, then the left, both brothers were caught — Rama in one fist, Lakshmana in the other — and lifted into the air, dangling, eight miles away from the body.
+With one impossible reach of the right arm, then the left, both brothers were caught, Rama in one fist, Lakshmana in the other, and lifted into the air, dangling, eight miles away from the body.

 The arms began to draw them in.
 Toward the mouth.
 To eat them.